-It is for those curious about their physiology whether to optimise self-management of a chronic condition, enable elite performance in sport or to improve everyday functioning.
-They treat the very sickest patients and athletes alike, training them to achieve the best possible outcomes.
+CHHP is for those curious about their physiology – whether to optimise self-management of a chronic condition, enable elite sports performance or improve everyday functioning.
+I’m told the CHHP team treat the very sickest patients and athletes alike, training them to achieve their best possible physiological outcomes.

-Sentrian Inc., a CHHP spin out, is one of his latest technology projects.
-Sentrian is a cloud based Remote Patient Intelligence company that aims to leverage the biosensor and machine learning revolutions to detect deterioration in patients’ health, before they become acutely unwell.
+Sentrian Inc., a CHHP spin-out, is one of Jack’s latest technology projects.
+Sentrian is a cloud-based Remote Patient Intelligence company that aims to leverage the biosensor and machine learning revolutions to detect deterioration in patients’ health, before they become acutely unwell.

-You describe yourself as a ‘physician and a physiologist’ and use data to improve healthcare for those with complex chronic conditions.
-At the moment, you are mainly rolling out projects in the US, what barriers have you faced in implementing innovation in the UK?
+You describe yourself as a “physician and physiologist”, using data to improve healthcare for those with complex chronic conditions.
+At the moment, you’re focused on rolling out projects in the US.
+Is it because you’ve faced barriers when implementing innovations in the UK?

 As I see it, California especially has three key ingredients:

-2. A critical mass of money to fund the wild ideas of No.1.
+2. A critical mass of money to fund the wild ideas of Number One.

 3. A critical mass of innovative healthcare payers and providers that are all in competition with each other.

 Currently, the UK is behind California in these three areas.
 Firstly, there is perhaps a sentiment in the UK that entrepreneurial doctors are not focused and/or are selling themselves out to the private sector.
-Whereas, at Stanford, it might be normal for an entrepreneurially minded doctor to be running three start-ups, at least!
-Secondly, it is harder to find the money required with very early stage ideas.
-Finally, there is only one client in the UK to professionally sell to, the NHS.
-If we conquer these three barriers, there is potential for the UK to be the best island of medical intelligence and the fastest to test, iterate and scale innovation across a whole healthcare system.
+Whereas, at Stanford, it might be normal for an entrepreneurially-minded doctor to be running three start-ups, at least!
+Secondly, it’s harder to find the money required with very early stage ideas.
+Finally, there is only one client in the UK to professionally sell to – the NHS.
+If we conquer these three barriers, there’s potential for the UK to be the best island of medical intelligence and the fastest to test, iterate and scale innovation across a whole healthcare system.

-You spent a number of years working as an Emergency Medicine doctor but have in the past mentioned that you ‘knew your destiny wasn’t in the NHS’.
-How did you know when the right moment was to venture ‘off-piste’?
-Do you have any advice to doctors who share these sentiments and consider that they might like to use their skills in alternative ways?
+You spent a number of years working as an Emergency Medicine doctor but have mentioned in the past that you “knew your destiny wasn’t in the NHS”.
+How did you know when it was the right moment to venture “off-piste”?

-I have been venturing ‘off-piste’ from Day 1 of medical school!
-Whilst I acknowledge that well accepted norms of practice are there to ensure safety, efficacy and a scalable health service, I always question these norms and I am constantly thinking of ways to improve or disrupt them.
-In this respect I much prefer ‘off-piste’.
-I was lucky to have mentors that encouraged me to explore these things and pursue innovation alongside practice.
+I’ve been venturing “off-piste” from Day One of medical school!
+Whilst I acknowledge that well-accepted norms of practice are there to ensure safety, efficacy and a scalable health service, I always question these norms and I’m constantly thinking of ways to improve or disrupt them.
+In this respect I much prefer “off-piste”.
+I was lucky to have mentors that encouraged me to explore these things and pursue innovation alongside clinical practice.